thunderclient/thunder-client-support/README.md

 * Python requests & http.client
 * and other languages are powered by [httpsnippet](https://github.com/Kong/httpsnippet)

-The feature is open for **contribution** - https://github.com/rangav/thunder-codegen

 <a name="proxy"></a>
 ## Proxy
 * Proxy is supported using VS Code proxy setting. format `http://username:password@host:port`